 lisbon city public transportation in 3-easy steps!

 Lisbon is a city where you can relax about using public transportation.
-Purchase one card for €5.50 Euro, and you will have access to every bus, tram, trolley, metro and elevator in Lisbon for 24-hours.
-There are also 3-day and longer cards that can be purchased at a significant savings compared to paying €1.70 to €4.80 Euro each time to use the transit system.
+Purchase one card, and you will have access to every bus, tram, trolley, metro and elevator in Lisbon for 24-hours.

 3. Touch your card on the validation sensor